 Kok Jun is an exponent of chamber music and has worked with notable chamber groups such as Australian Brass Quintet, T’ang Quartet, I-sis Trio and the Forbidden City Chamber Orchestra.
 His work for DYMC where he holds a residency includes a diverse range of works that cater to the wide stylistic variety and instrumental combinations the ensemble offers.
 Most notably, he has been commissioned for the ensemble’s Chinese Chamber Music Festival; co-commissioned for the ensemble’s performance in the Esplanade 10th Anniversary celebrations; written for numerous of the ensemble’s overseas tours.

 Besides chamber music, Kok Jun has also written for larger ensembles, with a repertoire that includes the symphony orchestra and concert band.
 More distinctively, he also writes for the Chinese orchestra, with regular collaborators including Singapore Chinese Orchestra (SCO) and Taipei Chinese Orchestra.
 In 2014 he was co-commissioned by the SCO to compose “Power Singapura”, a large-scale percussion item that broke the Guinness World Record for the Largest Chinese Drum Ensemble with 4557 performers.

 Education, Theatre, and Collaborations

 Seeing the importance of music education, Kok Jun has worked with the Esplanade’s Feed Your Imagination Series since 2010, scoring and producing shows that use elements of storytelling and animation to teach children about Chinese instruments and their music.
 The show has grown since its beginnings and from 2015-18 it became a musical theatre production while keeping to its core of educating music in an approachable manner.
 The 2019 instalment experimented with music and live art jamming, making music education a more tactile and organic process.
 Other Children’s Theatre credits include Playtime!
-The Magic Jungle (2012), Child’s Play (2017), Child's Play - The Story of Redhill (2018), Nü Wa Mends the Sky (2018 Shanghai production), Little Woods (2018), and The Rubbish Prince (2018-19 community action puppet theatre).
+The Magic Jungle (2012), Child’s Play (2017), Child's Play - The Story of Redhill (2018), Nü Wa Mends the Sky (2018 Shanghai production), Little Woods (2018), and The Rubbish Prince (2018-19 community action puppet theatre) and Child’s Play - The Story of the Banyan Tree (2019).

 Besides theatre, Kok Jun is also open to all sorts of collaborations and has worked with filmmakers, dance groups, and pop singers.